Douglas Hyde, born in Roscommon in 1860, was a leading figure in the Gaelic revival and Ireland’s first president.

 After the politicization of the Gaelic League in 1915, Hyde stepped down as president and left the organization.
-After a short stint in Seanad Eireann, he returned to academia as Professor of Irish at University College Dublin.
+After a short stint in Seanad Eireann, he returned to academia as a Professor of Irish at University College Dublin.
 On retirement, he and his wife returned to live in Frenchpark.
 A second short stint as a Senator was cut even shorter by his election as the first President of Ireland, on May 6, 1938, after an inter-party unanimous recommendation.
 Hyde set a precedent by reciting the Presidential Declaration of Office in Irish.
 His recitation, in Roscommon Irish, is one of a few recordings of a dialect of which Hyde was one of the last speakers.
-Upon inauguration, he moved into the long-vacant Viceregal Lodge in Phoenix Park, since known as Áras an Uachtaráin.
+Upon inauguration, he moved into the long-vacant Viceregal Lodge in Phoenix Park, known as Áras an Uachtaráin.